This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Cream of wheat and finely ground grits

-- White bread and white pasta
+- White bread, white pasta, and white rice

 - Canned and well-cooked fruit without skins or seeds, and juice without pulp